Start your care

 Common Barriers and How to Overcome Them

 While the NDIS has created more opportunities than ever before, barriers to community inclusion still exist.
-Some are visible, others invisible.
+Some are visible, others are invisible.

 Even with funding and policy improvements, some barriers still exist.
 The good news?
 They can be overcome with the proper understanding and support.